 Every effort is made to provide ample playing time for all players on the JV squad, as its purpose is to develop players who will contribute to Varsity’s future success.
 Depending on the size of the JV roster though, there will be some limitations to available playing time.
 Playing time on the Varsity squad is earned and allocated in our best efforts to play our best baseball every game (Col.3:23).

-We have a "player agent" position on our board of directors, whose role is to be the first contact point for any questions/concerns about playing time which might arise, then to facilitate any coaching conversation needed at an appropriate time.
+We have 2 "player agent" positions on our board of directors, whose role is to be the first contact point for any questions/concerns about playing time which might arise, then to facilitate any coaching conversation needed at an appropriate time.
 This helps us avoid game-day or practice-day discussions, and instead handle these situations confidentially.
 We are an organization committed to honoring Christ in all that we do, but that does not mean misunderstandings do not arise sometimes which need clarification.

 Homeschool World Series - Florida Spring tournament